sagemath/trac_to_gh/Issue 6166.md

 # Issue 6166: [with patch, needs review] strip 'nodetex' from the reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6166

 Original creator: jhpalmieri